 Working in the construction industry can be quite dangerous, and according to The Federal Bureau of Labor Statistics, these risks are higher for those working in New York.
 This is because about 5% of the workforce in New York works in construction, and 27% of severe workplace injuries come from workers in the construction industry.
 This means that construction workers are at a much higher risk of injury compared to other sectors.

-Many laws are in place to protect construction workers and reduce the risk of injuries when working.
+Many laws are in place to protect construction workers and reduce the risk of construction accident injuries when working.
 Many construction-related accidents can be avoided by adhering to the laws and regulations put in place.
 If there were any violations of these laws or codes, then the worker injured can file a lawsuit.
 Such a lawsuit is going to cover more damages than what the worker’s compensation benefits covers.
 There’s a lot a worker can claim damages for when they file a lawsuit.
 Some of these damages include pain and suffering, retirement benefits, lost wages, and medical expenses.

 In the state of New York, there are three primary sections of the labor laws – articles 200, 240, and 241 – specifying the guidelines for a safe worksite.
 Breaking these laws can cause accidents that might lead to fatal injuries.
 A worker can file a lawsuit to seek damages when injured on a construction site, and the parties that violated the laws will be held accountable.

 This law dictates clearly that all employers including those in the construction industry must provide a safe working site for workers.
 It also specifies all the measures that must be taken to make sure that construction workers are safe on job sites.
 Also, when installing and operating construction machinery and equipment, some precautions need to be taken to ensure that individuals working on the site are reasonably protected.